OpenDDS/OpenDDS/docs/devguide/opendds_idl.rst

 opendds_idl
 ###########

+.. program:: opendds_idl

 ..
     Sect<8>

-opendds_idl is one of the code generators used in the process of building OpenDDS and OpenDDS applications.
+``opendds_idl`` is one of the code generators used in the process of building OpenDDS and OpenDDS applications.
-It can be used in a number of different ways to customize how source code is generated from IDL files.
+It can be used in a number of different ways to customize how source code is generated from :term:`IDL` files.
 See :ref:`getting_started--processing-the-idl` for an overview of the default usage pattern.

 The OpenDDS IDL compiler is invoked using the ``opendds_idl`` executable, located in :ghfile:`bin/` (on the ``PATH``).